My Photography & Travel Guide To Prague, Czech Republic

 Where to Stay in Prague

 Stay close to the Charles Bridge.
-Every hotel within walking distance of the Old Town gives you immediate access to the city's finest photography, and the early morning light on Charles Bridge requires proximity.
+Every hotel within walking distance of the Old Town gives you immediate access to the best photography in the city, and the early morning light on the Charles Bridge requires proximity.
 The neighborhoods of Malá Strana on the west bank and Staré Město (Old Town) on the east are where you want to be.

-I have stayed at the Hilton Old Town three times.
-The Art Deco building, located about twenty minutes on foot from Charles Bridge next to the Old Town gates, delivers reliable Hilton quality in a genuinely handsome property.
-It is within walking distance of Old Town Square, Prague's main railway station, and the Jewish Quarter.
-For travelers who want Old Town access without the full luxury pricing of the riverside properties, this is a consistently strong choice.
+Hilton Prague Old Town.
+I have stayed here three times.
+The Art Deco building sits about twenty minutes on foot from the Charles Bridge near the Old Town gates, and it delivers reliable quality in a genuinely handsome property.
+Within walking distance of Old Town Square, the main railway station, and the Jewish Quarter.
+For travelers who want Old Town access without the full luxury pricing of the riverside hotels, this is a consistently solid choice.

-The NH Collection property in Malá Strana has been a reliable and well-positioned choice on several visits.
-The location on the west bank puts you close to Charles Bridge, the John Lennon Wall, and the Kafka Museum.
-Modern and well-run at a price point below the full luxury properties.
-A practical choice for travelers who want the right neighborhood without the full Four Seasons rate.
+NH Collection Prague.
+The NH Collection property in Malá Strana has been a reliable mid-range option across several visits.
+The location on the west bank puts you close to the Charles Bridge, the John Lennon Wall, and the Kafka Museum.
+Modern and well-run, at a price point below that of the full luxury properties.
+A practical choice for the photographer who wants the right neighborhood without the Four Seasons rate.

 Getting Around Prague